-- Passenger seat belts fastened: - Tray tables and seat backs in a stowed and upright position; - Cabin baggage and other carry-on items secure in designated areas; - As applicable, in-flight entertainment system viewing screens off and stowed; - Galleys and associated equipment stowed or restrained.
+- Passenger seat belts fastened; - Tray tables and seat backs in a stowed and upright position; - Cabin baggage and other carry-on items secure in designated areas; - As applicable, in-flight entertainment system viewing screens off and stowed; - Galleys and associated equipment stowed or restrained.

-If the Operator utilizes aircraft equipped with a flight deck door, the Operator shall have policies and/or procedures that are in accordance with the requirements of the Authority and, as a minimum, define:
+If the Operator uses aircraft equipped with a flight deck door, the Operator shall have policies and/or procedures that are in accordance with the requirements of the Authority and, as a minimum, define:

-- (i) When the flight deck door must remain locked: - (ii) If the Operator conducts passenger flights with cabin crew, the means used and actions necessary for cabin crew members to: - (a) Notify the flight crew in the event of suspicious activity or security breaches in the cabin; - (b) Gain entry to the flight deck.
+- (i) When the flight deck door must remain locked; - (ii) If the Operator conducts passenger flights with cabin crew, the means used and actions necessary for cabin crew members to: - (a) Notify the flight crew in the event of suspicious activity or security breaches in the cabin; - (b) Gain entry to the flight deck.
 (GM)

-- □ Identified/Assessed OM policies/procedures that address flight deck security (focus: requirements for door being locked/unlocked; methods for cabin crew to provide security notifications; process for cabin crew entry to flight deck). - □ Interviewed responsible manager(s) in flight operations.
+Identified/Assessed OM policies/procedures that address flight deck security (focus: requirements for door being locked/unlocked; methods for cabin crew to provide security notifications; process for cabin crew entry to flight deck).
+Internity and recognition manager (a) in flight an existing